 In fact, each type of “capital” may more accurately be thought of as a fertile condition necessary for thriving.
 To thrive, we need to be able to develop and express our individual gifts; we need the flow of rich and ever deepening relationships; we need the essential functions and beauty of the natural ecosystems of which we are part; we need the flow of relevant information and the accumulation of useful knowledge.
 These are the aspects we have been referring to as “capital,” in service only of “the production of more resources.”
 But a larger lens helps us see that they are conditions necessary to our ability to thrive – to our “thrivability.”

 Shifting from “managing types of capital for production of resources” to “cultivating fertile conditions necessary for thriving” represents a transition from a reductionist, mechanistic productivity mindset to an ongoing, generative practice of stewardship.
 And what we are stewarding is life.
 Each example of “capital” points to an opportunity to serve and support some aspect of a living system’s intrinsic ability to express its potential and to be transformed within its present context.
-Some type of output can still be an intention, but the nature of the output and the means to get to it are understood within a far richer context.
+Some type of output may still be held as an intention, but the nature of the output and the means to get to it are understood within a far richer context.

 What changes, then, when we see these various aspects of our work and our lives not as capital but as fertile conditions to be cultivated in service of thrivability?